ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

             -   Separate each key from its value using a colon.
 Separate each property and method with a comma(but not after the last value).
             -   In the checkAvailability() method, the this keyword is used to indicate that it is using the rooms and booked properties of this object.
             -   When setting properties, treat the values like you would do for variables: strings live in quotes and arrays live in square brackets.
+*   Accessing an Object & Dot Notation
+    -   You access the properties or methods of an object using dot notation.
+You can also access properties using square brackets.
+        *   Example
+        *   let hotelName = hotel.name;
+        *   let roomsFree = hotel.checkAvailability();
+            -   To access a property or method of an object you use the name of the object, followed by a period, then the name of the property or method you want to access.
+This is known as dot notation.
+            -   The period is known as the member operator.
+The property or method on its right is a member of the object on its left.
+Here, two variables are created to hold the hotel name and number of vacant rooms.
+        *   You can also access the properties of an object (but not its methods) using square bracket syntax.
+This time the object name is followed by square brackets, and the property name is inside them.
+        *   let hotelName = hotel['name'];
+            -   This notation is most commonly used when:
+                *   The name of the property is a number (technically allowed, but should generally be avoided)
+                *   A variable is being used in place of the property name (you will see this technique used later)